hanssn/documentations/content/en/api/get-started.md

 toc: true
 ---

-Every call to a {brand} API must include an API secret key.
-After you create a {brand} account, we generate two pairs of API keys for you – a publishable client-side key and a secret server-side key – for both test and live modes.
-To start moving real money with your live-mode keys, you need to activate your account.

----

-## Before you begin
+## Before you get started
-First, create a {brand} account or sign in.

-This guide walks you through a simple interaction with the {brand} API: creating a customer.
-For a fuller view of the API objects and how they fit together, take a tour of the API or visit the API reference documentation.
+First, make sure you fulfill the initial requirements for a smooth process.

 ## Send your first API request

-To be able to make request to {brand} API, the operator has to create a URL that contains the token and parameter. you can clearly look at **API function** Section for URL and parameters.
+To make a request to the {brand} API, the operator must create a URL containing tokens and parameters using our own algorithm.
+You can refer to the **API Functions** section for the URL and parameters, and the [Authentication & Security]('/api/authentication') for the algorithm.

-Let's say we want to make payment, so we use the [Payment Enpoint]('/api/payment') to make request.
-And we look at the parameters required.
+For example, if we want to make a payment request, we use [Payment Endpoint]('/api/payment') to send the request.
+Then, we look at what parameters are required.

 <x-steps>

 ### Combine all parameters into one string, separated by `&` character

-for example, to make request in our services.
+For example, to make request in our services.

 ```php
 $str = "merchant_code=xxx&'